-Although a Trappist monk for 21 years, my Buddhist practice preceeded and continued to develop even after entry into this Roman Catholic monastic order.
+Although a Trappist monk for 21 years, my Buddhist practice preceeded and continued to develop even after entry into this Roman Catholic monastic Order.
 My passion lead me to transfer to another monastery in the same Order where I could follow an intensive koan training while remaining an enclosed Christian monk.
-After leaving the Trappists in 2011, I trained further in Guru Yoga and eventually began to generate my own Dharma.
+After leaving the Trappists in 2011, I trained further in Guru Yoga, which complelled me to start generating my own Dharma.

 I feel a particularly strong connection with the Irish figure of Columcille, described by some as the 'last Irish Druid', and with those of his ancient lineage, a western lineage originating perhaps even before the time of Atlantis.
 I left the monastery in 2011 after a powerful vision showing that my place was back out in the world, helping where I could in my own way.